HealthReact Privacy Policy

 4.5 Data from Google Health API, Fitbit, and connected Google services

-If a participant chooses to connect Google Health API, Fitbit-related data, or another Google-based health integration, HealthReact may access health and fitness data from Google APIs only after the participant has granted permission through Google OAuth.
+If an eligible adult participant chooses to connect Google Health API, HealthReact may access health and fitness data from Google APIs only after the participant has received the study-specific disclosure, provided the required consent, and granted permission through Google OAuth.

 HealthReact does not access Google Health API or Fitbit-related data unless the participant has explicitly authorised access through Google OAuth.